BuildingVolumes/Unity_Geometry_Sequence_Player/docs/content/docs/tutorials/scripting-api/index.md

 player.OpenSequence("C:\MySequences\MyOwnSequence\", GeometrySequencePlayer.PathType.AbsolutePath, 30, true);
 ```

-👉 For an overview about the API Features, take a look at the [Scripting Reference](/Unity_Geometry_Sequence_Streaming/docs/tutorials/scripting-api/#scripting-reference)
+👉 For an overview about the API Features, take a look at the [Scripting Reference](/docs/tutorials/scripting-api/#scripting-reference)

 ## Events

 Events can be used to react to certain actions of the Playback, such as when Playback has started, stopped, or buffering has finished.

+### Receive events

 To receive an event, you need to define a function in your code, which can receive a `GeometrySequencePlayer` object and a `GeometrySequencePlayer.GSPlayerEvents` enum.
 Use the `GSPlayerEvents` enum to receive the information which event has been triggered, and the player object to determine which player has fired the event.

 ```C#